chrisrobertspdx/chrisrobertspdx.github.io/_posts/2017-11-29-cli_gem_project.markdown

 I ended up the 4 classes: calendar, race, scraper and CLI.
 The calendar and race classes instantiate typical database type objects that hold the information like date, location, type etc. The CLI creates the menu that the user interacts with and also is in charge of employing the scraper methods to initialize the calendar and get more race information when prompted.

 The initial scrape builds an array of hashes - each hash corresponds to a race.
 The CLI is able to take this array and build all of the race instances that belong to the calendar.
 Here is one of my scraper functions.
 As is typical with scraping there is usually some sort of edge case that will break the pattern.
 In this case racecenter slapped an advertisement in the middle of the calendar table.
-Luckily it had an **class** of "gad".
+Luckily it had a **class** of "gad".

 ```
   def self.scrape_index(index)